hakancelikdev/hakancelikdev/README.md

 ## What am I working on right now?
 These days, I'm trying to close the issues in the multiple projects which are unimport and unexport.
-I'm developing some new cool project like Pydbm. ( Pure Python )
+I'm developing a new cool project like Pydbm. ( Pure Python )

 Here are my projects that you can use.

-- [x] [Unimport](https://github.com/hakancelikdev/unimport) - :rocket: A linter, formatter for finding and removing unused import statements.
+- [Unimport](https://github.com/hakancelikdev/unimport) - :rocket: A linter, formatter for finding and removing unused import statements.
-- [x] [Unexport](https://github.com/hakancelikdev/unexport) - :eight_spoked_asterisk: Unexport is a linter that tries to keep the __all __ in your Python modules always up to date.
+- [Unexport](https://github.com/hakancelikdev/unexport) - :eight_spoked_asterisk: Unexport is a linter that tries to keep the __all __ in your Python modules always up to date.
-- [x] [Pydbm](https://github.com/hakancelikdev/pydbm) - Pydbm is a more pythonic way to use dbm.
+- [Pydbm](https://github.com/hakancelikdev/pydbm) - Pydbm is a more pythonic way to use dbm.
-- [x] [Defineif](https://github.com/hakancelikdev/defineif) - If the condition is true, define the method. [ Just for fun ]
+- [Defineif](https://github.com/hakancelikdev/defineif) - If the condition is true, define the method. [ Just for fun ]
-- [x] [Metaclasses](https://github.com/hakancelikdev/metaclasses) - Metaclasses in Python [ Documentation ]
+- [Metaclasses](https://github.com/hakancelikdev/metaclasses) - Metaclasses in Python [ Documentation ]
-- [x] [python-package](https://github.com/hakancelikdev/python-package) - :package: Python package starter template
+- [python-package](https://github.com/hakancelikdev/python-package) - :package: Python package starter template
-- [x] [kong-plugin-response-transformer-extra](https://github.com/hakancelikdev/kong-plugin-response-transformer-extra) - :shield: Kong plugin response transformer extra;  Transformations can be restricted to responses with specific status codes using various config.*.if_status configuration parameters.
+- [kong-plugin-response-transformer-extra](https://github.com/hakancelikdev/kong-plugin-response-transformer-extra) - :shield: Kong plugin response transformer extra;  Transformations can be restricted to responses with specific status codes using various config.*.if_status configuration parameters.
-- [x] [hakancelikdev.github.io](https://github.com/hakancelikdev/hakancelikdev.github.io) - :book: Personal site [ Tutorials, Documentation in TR ]
+- [hakancelikdev.github.io](https://github.com/hakancelikdev/hakancelikdev.github.io) - :book: Personal site [ Tutorials, Documentation in TR ]